mpaulacaldas/notes/css.md

 # CSS

-## From Datacamp's "Communicating with data in the Tidyverse"

 CSS stands for _Cascading Style Sheets_.

 __CSS specifies rules for HTML tags.__ For example, to set the colour of the level 1 heading, we would write something like: